 In a nutshell, GYNN:

-How does GYNN compare to the competition?
+How did GYNN compare to the competition?

 In sum, RPCs and APIs are both crucial to creating a Dapp that interacts with different blockchain networks.
 Just like in the Web2 app-building world, there need to be development tools that not only make the process of creation easier, but also provide the safety that is needed to ensure that there are no major problems along the way.